 Remediation scripts must be stored in a sub-directory of the machine agent installation.
 The sub-directory must be named

 local-scripts.
-The following paths are all valid:
+These paths are all valid:

 - Click the + to enter the absolute paths of any log files that the script writes to that you want to be included in the script output.